 - Sprig of fresh mint

 - Fill a tall or highball glass with ice.
 Add the lemonade, iced tea and bourbon and stir well to mix.
-(If making a big batch, combine all ingredients in a medium pitcher and stir well.)
+(If making a big batch, combine all ingredients in a medium pitcher and stir well then serve over ice in individual glasses.)

-- Garnish glass with lemon and orange slices and fresh mint, if desired, and enjoy!
+- Garnish with fruit and/or fresh mint, if desired, and enjoy!

 Tea: Feel free to use a sweet or unsweet iced tea in this drink.
 I choose an unsweet tea to cut down on total sugar.
 (The lemonade has enough sweetness for the drink for my tastes.)

-Club soda: If you want to tone this down a bit or really don’t want too much sweetness, you can top off your glass with a bit of club soda.
-It adds a nice fizziness.
+Club soda: If you want to tone this drink down a bit or really don’t want too much sweetness, you can top off your glass with a bit of club soda.
+It adds a nice, refreshing fizziness.

 Amount Per Serving: Calories: 147Total Fat: 0gSaturated Fat: 0gTrans Fat: 0gUnsaturated Fat: 0gCholesterol: 0mgSodium: 9mgCarbohydrates: 13gFiber: 0gSugar: 12gProtein: 0g